deangilmoreremix/update3.0-new/DEPLOYMENT_GUIDE_CURRENT.md

 ## 🚨 Next Steps

-1. Deploy using Option 1 above
+1. **Wait 2-5 minutes** for automatic deployment to complete
-2. Add environment variables
+2. Visit **https://smart-crm.videoremix.io/** to test the fixes
-3. Test the new URL
+3. Check Netlify dashboard if deployment doesn't complete
-4. Update DNS if using custom domain
+4. All import errors should now be resolved!

-Your app should now work perfectly at the new deployment URL!
+Your app should now work perfectly at your existing domain!